2403tales/2403tales.github.io/src/routes/posts/js-quirks-sorting-array-of-numbers.md

 <YourComponent id_list={ids.sort()}/>
 ```

 The above snippet should do the job.
 Right?
 The code looks intuitive, and I checked `sort` function returns the sorted array.
 So it should work.
 But it doesn’t!
 Something fishy happens.
 For some reason, `12` comes between `1` and `2`.
-I should also mention that most of my inputs were in the range 1 - 10, and it was unlikely to encounter a number greater than 10 (they were page numbers if you’re curious).

 ## The hustle